Universal Orlando Resort has announced their 2023 Freedom Pass, a special year-long pass for military families for one low price!

 The 3-Park, Park-to-Park Military Promotional Pass entitles 1 eligible person admission to the following Universal Orlando Resort theme parks each day: Universal Studios Florida, Universal’s Islands of Adventure, AND Universal’s Volcano Bay Water Theme Park.

-2022 prices for these special military passes remain the same as 2021, something Disney can’t say!!!
+Pass Prices: 2023 prices for these special military passes remain the same as 2021 and 2022, something Disney can’t say!!!

 - 2 Park Freedom Pass – $200 Adult/$195 Child – For the whole year!